-Last week I packed my bag and set to a day at Cies Islands, the amazing islands at Ria de Vigo in the north of Spain.
+Last week I packed my bag and set to a day visit to Cies Islands, the amazing islands at Ria de Vigo in the north of Spain.
 The visit, hosted by the local tourism board would take us to one of the most beautiful islands in Europe (according to the Guardian) and the top from the top five Spanish beaches (according to The Sunday Times).

 I had been there before, as a kid, but this visit would take a different approach: we were doing a “sound tour”, a visit were the scenery was not the main thing, and it was quite impressive.
 The birds, the dunes, the waves beating on the rocks, the trees…

-While walking around the islands I noticed some interesting facts I hadn’t noticed before, so I decided to share with you my updated list of tips and recommendations for a visit to Cíes Islands in Galicia:
+While walking around the islands I noticed some interesting facts I hadn’t noticed before, so I decided to share with you my updated list of tips and recommendations for a trip to Cíes Islands in Galicia:

 Things you should take to Cíes Islands